-Figure 4 illustrates the relationships between the Service Manager Adapter components in UCMDB and the associated components in Service Manager.
+The following figure illustrates the relationships between the Service Manager Adapter components in UCMDB and the associated components in Service Manager.

 The Service Manager Adapter includes configuration files, which are used to map UCMDB entities to their counterparts in Service Manager during data push, as well as map Service Manager CIs to UCMDB entities during population.